‘Toughest opponent’: What Klopp and Guardiola have said about one another

 Pep Guardiola and Jurgen Klopp have well-earned reputations as two of the best coaches in world football, with some memorable tactical battles between their time at Bayern Munich & Man City and Borussia Dortmund & Liverpool respectively.

 The managers have locked horns 20 times, with an even spread of results.
 Klopp has come out on top on nine occasions, Guardiola on eight, with just three draws.

-The duo evidently have plenty of respect for eachother, but there’s been the odd bit of needle too, in particular ahead of the latest clash between City and Liverpool.
+The duo evidently have plenty of respect for one another, but there’s been the odd bit of needle too.
 Here are some of the best quotes the pair have said about one another.